rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/edmamgr.rst

 This OpenCL implementation also supports direct access to the EDMA system from the DSP and OpenCL C kernels.
 A wide range of EDMA constructs are supported.
 These include 1D to 1D, 1D to 2D, 2D to 1D, and chained transfers.
 See below
-for prototypes for these additional EDMA OpenCL C builtins.
+for prototypes for these additional EDMA OpenCL C built-ins.
 Also refer to :ref:`edmamgr-example` for example usage.

-The standard OpenCL C builtin functions async_work_group_copy and async_strided_work_group_copy will also utilize the on-chip DMA and can be used freely in combination with the EdmaMgr functions.
+The standard OpenCL C built-in functions async_work_group_copy and async_strided_work_group_copy will also utilize the on-chip DMA and can be used freely in combination with the EdmaMgr functions.
 The EdmaMgr functions are provided for additional capability over the standard OpenCL C built-in